Valar-Systems/Glasscalibur/hardware/Plastics/open-left/README.md

 # Print Guide

 There are two folders to choose from.
-The STL folder contains the STLs for each individual part
+The STL folder contains the STLs for each individual part.

 The platter folder contains two platters which have all parts laid in the correct orientations.